ESPN, TNT Sports announce five-year deal for TNT to sublicense certain College Football Playoff games

 "ESPN is pleased to sublicense to TNT Sports a select number of early round games of the College Football Playoff, an event we've helped to grow -- alongside the CFP -- into one of the preeminent championships," ESPN executive vice president, programming & acquisitions Rosalyn Durant said in a statement.
 "We're confident in the reach and promotion that this new agreement will provide as we enter the new, expanded playoff era."

-Financial terms of the deal were not disclosed in the release, but according to the Associated Press, the sublicense of the CFP to TNT Sports is possible because of ESPN's new $7.8 billion deal it signed back in March to own rights to the CFP.
+Financial terms of the deal were not disclosed in the release, but according to the Associated Press, the sublicense of the CFP to TNT Sports is possible because of ESPN's new $7.8 billion deal it signed back in March to retain the rights to the CFP.

 College Football Playoff Format